barryclark/jekyll-now/codebreaker_2018/_posts/2019-01-01-CodeBreaker-2018-Task-3.md

 ![_config.yml]({{ site.baseurl }}/images/Codebreaker_2018/Task_3/gia_otp.png)

 The function _gia is called with a pointer to var_B8, which is then moved to var_98.
 The epoch time and the base32 decoded OTP secret are passed to a function to create the time-based OTP (TOTP).
-The malware uses snprintf to get the first 6 digits of the TOTP, and stores the result in *(var_98+4), resulting in \<gia\>\<totp\>.
+The malware uses snprintf to convert the TOTP to a string, and later stores the result in *(var_98+4), resulting in \<gia\>\<totp\>.

 ![_config.yml]({{ site.baseurl }}/images/Codebreaker_2018/Task_3/hmac_args.png)